-8 Generalization
+7 Generalization

 Little does Juan know that his chest X-ray was one of the data points for a pneumonia classifier.
 He presented with a fever and a bad cough at the emergency room, but it was “just” a bad flu.
 No pneumonia.
 The chest X-ray that ruled out pneumonia was labeled as “healthy” and later used to train a machine learning model.
 The pneumonia classifier is not for our imaginary Juan though, because this ER visit was years ago and the case is closed.
-While the machine learners don’t care about Juan’s images specifically, they care about cases like Juan’s: Patients coming to the emergency room with symptoms of a lung infection.
+While the machine learning experts don’t care about Juan’s images specifically, they care about cases like Juan’s: Patients coming to the emergency room with symptoms of a lung infection.

 That’s the promise of generalization in machine learning: to learn general rules from specific data and apply them to novel data.
 To generalize from Juan to many.
 Without generalization, machine learning would just be an inefficient database.
 But with generalization, machine learning models become useful prediction machines.